 After a number of visits to the property, you fall in love with it.
 Whether it’s a buildable plot of land, off-plan housing, a condominium or an existing property, you will then have to sign the preliminary sale agreement that commits you to buying the property and appoint a notary to draft the deed of sale.
 You will also have to contact your bank to ask for a home loan that will specify your repayment schedule and the level and type of interest rate.
 If you want to access a suitable offer, you will have to put together a file containing various documents (ID, payslips, preliminary sale agreement, proof of income and expenses, etc.).
 Once you’ve received the final offer, you can sign the deeds of sale at the notary’s office with peace of mind.

-As a first-time buyer, you may be eligible for a home purchase allowance of between EUR 250 and EUR 9,700 per annum on certain conditions.
+As a first-time buyer in Luxembourg, you may be eligible for a homebuyer’s allowance, subject to certain conditions.

 3. Determining the costs to be paid